itstommymorgan/vim_config/README.markdown

 any errors/warnings it finds.
 You can check the helpfile for it at `:help syntastic`, and see the configuration settings I use in `vim/config/syntastic.vim`.

-### VimShell ###

-VimShell gives you a shell in Vim... sort of. :) It's not a native shell, by any means, but it's still sort of useful.

-You can use `<Leader>T` to switch to/start a VimShell buffer.
-The configuration for VimShell can be found in `vim/config/vimshell.vim`.

 ### YankRing ###